 But let me be clear, I am not arguing from the standpoint of Epicurus or Ivan Karamazov.
-As far as I’m concerned, we can (in this case) conclude that the end justifies the means since as it is understood that 1) God in some sense participates in the suffering of the creature, and 2) that we, along with the rest of creation, in some sense participate (or have opportunity to participate) in God’s eternal life–i.e. in the boundless, eternal life and love of the Holy Trinity!
+As far as I’m concerned, we can (in this case) conclude that the end justifies the means since it is understood that 1) God in some sense participates in the suffering of his creatures, and 2) that we, along with the rest of creation, in some sense participate (or have opportunity to participate) in God’s eternal life–i.e. in the boundless, eternal life and love of the Holy Trinity!